Active Military Service

 Academic Renewal: Academic renewal allows students to renew their academic career after an extended absence under circumstances that warrant a fresh start.
 Under academic renewal, coursework taken prior to a date specified by the institution is not counted in the student’s GPA.
 At least five years must have elapsed between the last semester being renewed and the renewal request.
 Prior to requesting academic renewal, the student must have earned a GPA of 2.0 or higher with no grade lower than a “C” in all regularly graded coursework (a minimum of 12 hours) excluding activity or performance courses.

-Students may receive no more than one academic reprieve or renewal in the academic career, and only one option (reprieve or renewal) can be used.
+Students may receive no more than one academic reprieve or renewal in their academic career, and only one option (reprieve or renewal) can be used.
 Requests for repeated courses, academic reprieve, or academic renewal must be submitted in writing on the appropriate form to the Office of the Registrar at Northeastern State University.
 For more information concerning the Academic Forgiveness Policy, contact your advisor or the Office of the Registrar.

 Academic misconduct includes cheating (using unauthorized materials, information, or study aids in any academic exercise), plagiarism, falsification of records, unauthorized possession of examinations, intimidation, any and all other actions that may improperly affect the evaluation of a student’s academic performance or achievement, or assisting others in any such act or attempts to engage in such acts.
 Academic misconduct in any form is contrary to the purposes and functions of the University and therefore is unacceptable and prohibited.